 Sec.
-2-52. - Agenda.
+2-52.
+Agenda.

 - (a) There shall be an official agenda for each regular meeting of the city council, which shall determine the matters of business to be considered at the meeting and the order in which the items shall be presented.
-Matters may be proposed for placement on the agenda by the mayor, any councilmember, the city manager, the city clerk, and the city attorney.
-All minutes of prior meetings requiring approval and all ordinances, resolutions, contract documents, reports, communications and other matters to be submitted to the council shall be delivered to the city clerk not later than 12:00 noon on Monday of the week preceding the regularly scheduled Tuesday meeting.
-The city clerk, upon receipt of the agenda items, shall immediately prepare the agenda by listing such matters according to the order of business and furnish each member of council, the city manager, and the city attorney with a copy of the agenda, together with copies of the documents and papers which are pertinent thereto, on Wednesday of the week preceding a regular meeting or as far in advance of the meeting as time for preparation will permit. - (b) The city council shall not take action upon any matter, proposal, report or item of business which is not listed upon the agenda except those of an urgent nature and concerning which a majority of the membership of the council shall have first consented to the presentation thereof for consideration and action.
+Matters may be proposed for placement on the agenda by the mayor, any councilmember, the city manager, the city clerk, and the city attorney. - (1) Deadline for submissions.
+All minutes of prior meetings requiring approval and all ordinances, resolutions, contract documents, reports, communications and other matters to be submitted to the council shall be delivered to the city clerk not later than 12:00 noon on the Friday 11 days Monday of the week preceding the regularly scheduled Tuesday meeting.
+Any exceptions shall be approved by the city manager or his designee. - (2) Deadline for publication.
+The city clerk, upon receipt of the agenda items, shall immediately prepare the agenda by listing such matters according to the order of business and furnish each member of council, the city manager, and the city attorney with a copy of the agenda, together with copies of the documents and papers which are pertinent thereto, on Wednesday of the week preceding a regular meeting or as far in advance of the meeting as time for preparation will permit.
+If the final agenda is not available by the Wednesday deadline, a draft agenda will be provided to council by the deadline. - (3) Agenda requests by mayor and councilmembers.
+The agenda shall provide times when the mayor and councilmembers may bring before the council any matter concerning the city's business, over which the council has control or that he or she feels should be deliberated upon by council.
+These matters should be submitted as an agenda item in accordance with (a)(1) above and should strive to supply backup materials for distribution with the agenda packets.
+To assign directives to charter officers for disputed matters or those constituting a staff work assignment, matters must be placed on an agenda and receive a majority vote. - (4) Consent agenda.
+The consent agenda is used to handle routine matters on the agenda expeditiously.
+There is no separate discussion of these items unless the mayor or a councilmember requests an item be removed for consideration in its normal sequence on the agenda.
+The approval of the consent agenda is usually handled in one motion. - (b) The city council shall not take action upon any matter, proposal, report or item of business which is not listed upon the agenda except those of an urgent nature and concerning which a majority of the membership of the council shall have first consented to the presentation thereof for consideration and action.